TheElectricWizard666/WorkGit/README.md

 # Repository of my scripts

-This repo contains mainly the PS scripts and functions which are used for client management in Intune or SCCM.
+This repo contains mainly the PS scripts and functions which I use for client management in Intune or SCCM.

 ## Owner